rjainoje/ppdm-automation/ppdm-ansible-playbooks/ansible-readme.md

 * Ansible installed on your system.
 If you need assistance with Ansible installation, you can refer to the official Ansible documentation.
 * Access to a Dell PowerProtect Data Manager instance for testing and experimentation purposes.

-## Getting Started with Ansible Playbooks for PPDM Automation:
-Ansible Playbooks are a powerful tool for automating a variety of tasks, including those in PPDM.
-In this blog post, we'll focus on automating the following operations:

-Backup: Ansible playbook to perform ad-hoc backup of a client using REST API in PPDM.
-Restore: Ansile playbook for restoring a VM
-Policy Creation: Ansible playbook for creating a policy Client Registration: Ansible playbook for client registration

 ## Setting Up the Environment:
 Before we begin, let's make sure you have the required environment set up: